Jamaicans log onto Skills for the Future ProgrammeWednesday, June 16, 2021

-The Skills for the Future Programme provides foundation knowledge in digital and data literacy and is currently being executed through a Memorandum of Understanding (MoU) between the Flow Foundation and the Mona School of Business and Management.
+The Skills for the Future Programme provides foundation knowledge in digital and data literacy and is currently being executed through a Memorandum of Understanding (MOU) between the Flow Foundation and the Mona School of Business & Management.

-She said the Foundation is underwriting the cost to roll out this programme to approximately 4,000 Jamaicans across the island.
+She emphasized that the Flow Foundation is committed to supporting Jamaicans and helping them to unlock all the opportunities available in the digital space.
+As such, the Foundation is underwriting the cost to roll out this programme to approximately 4,000 Jamaicans across the island.

-Director of the Centre of Innovation at the Mona School of Business and Management, Dr Maurice McNaughton, provided an overview of CSOD while emphasising that “digital has become the dominant mode of engagement whether in commerce, social interaction, or economic activity”.
+Dr. Maurice McNaughton, Director of the Center of Innovation at the Mona School of Business & Management, provided an overview of CSOD while emphasizing that “digital has become the dominant mode of engagement whether in commerce, social interaction, or economic activity.”
+He underscored that “without digital literacy and data skills, we are going to be seriously challenged to be competitive as individuals, as a society, as an economy in today's world.”

-Participants will be presented with a certificate of achievement upon completion of the programme at which time, they should be able to pursue careers in the areas of SEO clerk/online ad monitor, mobile/web app tester, data processor and market researcher, the Foundation said.
+Participants will be presented with a certificate of achievement upon completion of the programme at which time, they should be able to pursue careers in the areas of SEO Clerk/Online Ad Monitor, Mobile/Web App Tester, Data Processor and Market Researcher.